Rasalgad

 Rasalgad is a fort in the Maharashtra state of India.
 It lies 15 km east of Khed City.
-The fort has been developed as tourist attraction.
-Its fortification in good condition.
-The fort lied on a south end of a narrow spur which joins with Suamargad and Mahipatgad in the north direction.
-In 2003 the fort was declared a protected monument by the Archaeological Survey of India.
+The fort has been developed as a tourist attraction.
+Its fortification is in good condition.
+The fort lied on the south end of a narrow spur which joins with Suamargad and Mahipatgad in the north direction.
+In 2003 the fort was declared a protected monument by the department of archaeology, Maharashtra.